Express and Economy Nigerian Parcel Delivery from only £25.97

 For further information about what you can and cannot ship across the Nigerian border please visit the Nigerian customs authority site.
 ParcelHero also has a list of prohibited items that we will not ship.
 Check carefully before you send anything internationally to ensure that everything you are planning to send can be handled by your chosen courier.

 Nigerian address formats are straightforward.
 Below is a typical example of a Nigerian address:

 John Smith [Recipient]

-The Nigerian Postal Service has created a 6-digit postcode.
-There are 9 postal regions of Nigeria that are symbolised the first number of each postcode.
+The Nigerian Postal Service has created a 6 digit postcode.
+There are 9 postal regions of Nigeria that are symbolised by the first number of each postcode.
 The following digits specify more local regions.

 As Africa’s largest economy, Nigeria can be a tantalising prospect for UK businesses.
 Nigeria is expected to have the world’s 3rd largest population by 2050, making it a prime time to invest in local business.
 Nigeria and the UK share a similar language and time zone which makes communication relatively easy for international business.

-The legal and business systems in Nigeria is similar to the UK system making the transition between business between the two nations relatively seamless.
-The middle class is growing and much of the younger members of the population is educated.
+The legal and business systems in Nigeria are similar to the UK system making business between the two nations relatively seamless.
+The middle class is growing and many of the younger members of the population are educated.

 Even though there are great positives to doing business in Nigeria, some of the negatives include a poor infrastructure, wide-spread corruption and security issues.
 Agriculture and farming in general are huge industries in Nigeria, a wealth of natural resources and generally hospitable terrain and climate make farming technology a worthwhile investment in the country.